- How climate change impacts Yukon

 We intend Yukon to take part in this shift.

-The Government of Yukon, First Nations and Inuvialuit, and municipalities have partnered to develop a new Climate Change, Energy and Green Economy Strategy.
+The Government of Yukon, Yukon First Nations, transboundary Indigenous groups and Yukon municipalities have partnered to develop a new Climate Change, Energy and Green Economy Strategy.
 A draft will be released for public engagement by the end of 2019.
 Our goal is to enhance Yukon’s capacity to prepare for, respond to, and thrive in a rapidly changing climate.

 For more information about climate change in Yukon, email firstname.lastname@example.org or phone: 867-456-5565 or toll-free in Yukon: 1-800-661-0408, ext.
 5565.